day8/shadow-git-inject/README.md

 #### :version-pattern

-A regex (as string) which is used to differentiate between `version tags` and other `tags`.
-If this regex matches, then the tag is assumed to be a `version tag`, otherwise the tag will be ignored.
+A string containing the regex which is used to differentiate between `version tags` and other `tags`.
+If the regex matches a tag, then that tag is assumed to be a `version tag`, otherwise the tag will be ignored.

 Defaults to `"^v(\\d+\\.\\d+\\.\\d+)$"`